Country Christmas Chicken and Dumplings—a fast and easy recipe of leftover chicken or turkey, creamy sauce, vegetables and biscuit dumplings.

 - 3 cups chicken broth

-- 3–4 cups chopped leftover turkey
+- 3–4 cups chopped leftover chicken or turkey

 - 1 (12 oz) bag frozen mixed veggies